-The method you use to communicate and share data with staff could be impacting your efficiency, profitability, staff engagement and overall valuation.
+The method you communicate and share data with staff could be impacting your efficiency, profitability, staff engagement and overall valuation.

 When was the last time you got this response from a colleague when asking a question about a company policy or project?

-“Jot that question down on an email for me and I will get back to you.”
+“Jot that question down in an email for me and I will get back to you.”

 Sound familiar?
 It’s often the polite corporate way of saying:

-How, when and where you communicate key business information with staff is critical to the innovation culture of your firm, the engagement of your staff, the efficiency it can achieve, and the overall sustainable success of your business.
-Not rocket science stuff, yet I often encounter firms of all sizes who, despite knowing the benefits in utilising technology to make internal company information searchable and interactive, haven’t done anything about it.
-With every firm seemingly busily building their own client app (because they can), it appears that digitising the front client-facing end is taking precedence over the back-office end.
+How, when and where you communicate key business information with staff is critical to the innovation culture of your firm, the engagement of your staff, the efficiency it can achieve and the overall sustainable success of your business.
+Not rocket science stuff.
+Yet, I often encounter firms of all sizes that – despite knowing the benefits in utilising technology to make internal company information searchable and interactive – haven’t done anything about it.
+With every firm seemingly busy building their own client app (because they can), it appears digitising the front client-facing end is taking precedence over the back office end.

-Advice firms work so hard to make sure their client information is stored properly to streamline the end-to-end advice process that often the aggregation and digitisation of business intellectual property from staff desktops, emails, post-it notes, PDFs, whiteboard scribblings, ring-bound manuals and brains is often overlooked or placed in an overflowing 'too-hard basket'.
+Advice firms work so hard to make sure their client information is stored properly to streamline the end-to-end advice process, and the aggregation and digitisation of business intellectual property from staff desktops, emails, Post-it notes, pdfs, whiteboard scribblings, ring-bound manuals and brains is often overlooked or placed in an overflowing ‘too hard’ basket.

-What amplifies this problem is that today’s growing modern financial planning firm is fragmenting into multiple sites over several capital cities, offshore administration hubs, and local staff working from home in their pyjamas taking advantage of flexible work conditions.
-The days of a single business in a single location, Monday to Friday, where everybody knows everyone and everything, is quickly becoming a memory that we will one day explain to our grandkids.
-This fragmentation means the reliance on effective, searchable and interactive methods of communicating with staff and storing all company data is no longer a ‘nice to have’ – it is a ‘must have’.
+What amplifies this problem is the fact that today’s growing modern financial planning firm is fragmenting into multiple sites over several capital cities, offshore administration hubs and local staff working from home in their pyjamas, taking advantage of flexible work conditions.
+The days of a single business in a single location, Monday to Friday, where everybody knows everyone and everything, is quickly becoming a memory we will one day explain to our grandkids.
+This fragmentation means the reliance on effective, searchable and interactive methods of communicating with staff and storing all company data is no longer a ‘nice to have’, it is a ‘must have’.

 According to financial planning business broker Chris Wrightson of Centurion Market Makers: